Applying for funds

 Eligible costs

-Percentage of total budget
+Percentage of the total budget

-For a fund , it is important to indicate the type of people you are reaching and the numbers involved.
-This does not only concern visitors to or participants in your project or initiative.
-It may also be that you have a large reach through the means of communication that brings the theme or that artistic discipline, for example, to the attention of intended target groups(and perhaps over a longer period of time).
+When applying for a fund important to specify the types of people you’re reaching and the numbers involved.
+This doesn’t just refer to visitors to or participants in your project or initiative.
+It’s also possible that your communication channels give you a wide reach, which could, for example, bring the theme or artistic discipline (and perhaps in the longer term) to the attention of your intended target audiences.

 If, from your expertise, you yourself have knowledge that would fit this topic, or if you see opportunities to improve this text, we look forward to receiving your message at info@cultuuracademy.nl.